Do you only have 30 bucks for a pair of headphones? Here are the best cans under $30.

 - Noticeable cable noise

 They produce slightly warmer tones, rich in details.
-Crisp highs are well defined, mids are smooth, and the bass nicely colors altogether.
-Their audio quality can satisfy all music genres, from classical to more modern.
+Crisp highs are well defined, mids are smooth, and the low-end response nicely colors altogether.
+Their high-quality audio can satisfy all music genres, from classical to more modern.

-The first thing you notice is the wooden design, which looks cool and provides lightness.
-Wearing these with ear tips in the right size (you get different sizes in the package) can not only make them super comfortable but also gives excellent noise isolation.
+The first thing you notice is the wooden design, which looks cool and provides a lightweight design.
+Wearing these with ear tips in the right size (you get different sizes in the package) can make them super comfortable and give excellent background noise isolation.

-What makes these different from others in the guide is also having an in-line microphone you can use to make calls.
+What makes these different from others in the guide is also having a built-in microphone you can use to make hands-free phone calls.
 You can easily use these in the gym, but they are best for everyday use.

 Find more best cheap earbuds.

 Skullcandy was never a brand to audio purists.
-However, with the Dime True Wireless, things have changed.
-These are a perfect choice for budget-conscious audiophiles.
+However, Dime True Wireless have superior sound quality than most on this list.
+These are a perfect choice for budget audiophile music lovers.

 - Excellent sound quality for the price